aritraroy/UltimateAndroidReference/README.md

 * [HockeyApp](https://hockeyapp.net) - Bring Mobile DevOps to your apps with beta distribution, crash reporting, user metrics, feedback, and powerful workflow integrations
 * [InstaBug](https://instabug.com) - The top apps in the world rely on Instabug for beta testing, user engagement and crash reporting
 * [MixPanel](https://mixpanel.com) - Deeply understand every user's journey with instant insights for everyone on mobile and web
+* [Firebase Crash Reporting](https://firebase.google.com/docs/crash) - Google Firebase Crash Reporting for iOS and Android.
+It Creates detailed reports of the errors in your app, groups them into issues based on having similar stack traces, and triaged by the severity of impact on your users

 ### Debugging